drozdik-m/dotnet-image-saving-service/README.md

 A service to save your images to disk with little effort.
 It solves the problem with resizing and quality handling.

+(!!!)
+The code uses [ImageSharp](https://sixlabors.com/products/imagesharp/) – check your license and stuff.

 ## Setup

 Add the saver to your service collection or straight up instantiate it like a bad boy.